 But Earl sent me in to pinch-hit with the score tied 1-1 in the bottom of the ninth and with Larry Uhrmacher on third base, the result of the only thing better than a loud foul we’d managed all night.
 McNally threw the first pitch and the umpire called it a strike and I asked him how he could have possibly known.
 Neither the first nor last time anyone has looked at me funny.

 I swung at the second pitch and hit the ugliest ground ball in the history of the game—so late that (I batted right-handed) it scooted its pathetic way down the first base line, across the bag, and Larry scored and I had a single that looked like a line drive in the Tribune the next day.
 And we won the game.

 Most of the rest of us went to college, where we played some respectable baseball.
 Dave went to The Show, as the game is known on the inside.
 Had a solid career with the Orioles.
 After the 1974 season Dave became a free agent through arbitration, and while it broke the owners’ decades old grip on player contracts, Dave pitched his last game on June 8, 1975.
 He’d also somehow got the hiccups, which did not go away, and in 1987 my wife and I bought a car from him, in Billings.

-Dave died of cancer, in his hometown, on December 1, 2002.
-But if it takes 45 more years for me to find him in heaven, I’ll know this: that night in Hastings, Nebraska, I knew he was better than we were, and he knew it, and he walked off the mound with his head up, without blinking or flinching.
+Dave died of cancer, in his home town, Billings, on December 1, 2002.
+But if it takes 45 more years for me to find him in heaven, I’ll know this: that night in Hastings, I knew he was better than we were, and he knew it, and he walked off the mound with his head up, without blinking or flinching.
+Pure Dignity.
 He was a class act all the way, and I didn’t realize what I’d learned from him until a long time later.
-Thanks, Dave—we’ll have a beer.
+Thanks, Dave—I owe you a beer.